MicrosoftDocs/Devices-docs/surface/surface-service-options.md

 ## Recommended repair options for in-warranty devices

-If you need to service a device that is covered by Microsoft's Limited Hardware Warranty or a Microsoft Protection Plan, we recommend commercial customers open service requests via a self-serve portal.
+If you need to service a device that is covered by Microsoft's Limited Hardware Warranty<sup>1</sup> or a Microsoft Protection Plan, we recommend commercial customers open service requests via a self-serve portal.

 ### Surface Management Portal